ziven27/Sketch-topographic/README.md

 * In our team, we highly recommend that each text should be a shared text style.
 If there is a text without shared text style the gray shape or the blue line will turn out to be red.
 * When the text layer `Height%lightHeight!=0` it is error too.

-Of course you can Ingore all the rule when your layer name with a `_` start.
+Of course you can ignore all the rule when your layer name with a `_` start.